 What the Future Holds for AI

 With the current knowledge, strong AI applications that transcend our human capabilities are still unachievable.
 Big data, neural networks, and computing power are the keys to the ongoing success of weak AI.
 AI applications and tools have been easier to use than ever, solving previously unsolvable problems.
 However, in order to have breakthroughs, there are still many issues await to be tackled, i.e., AI bias.
 AI systems are only as good as the data we put into them.
 AI bias refers to the use of biased data or train by non-subjective developers.
-Well-known examples include AI hiring system that is biassed against women; and the face recognition system that has a higher error rate for darker-skinned people.
+Well-known examples include AI hiring system that is biassed against women

 AI has indeed changed our lives, but we shall not be too optimistic, nor shall we be too pessimistic towards AI advancement.
 AI may not be the panacea for all problems, but the changes brought about by AI have already existed and will continue to affect more industries.